 What's a Feist Dog Sarracenia?
 It's a unique, seed-grown Sarracenia that we can't identify!
 The term Feist Dog originates from the rural regions of the southern United States and refers to small, mixed-breed hunting dogs.
-And just like dogs, each Feist Dog pitcher plant has a personality unique to its own.
-The only catch is that we don't know what's behind it!
+And just like mixed breed dogs, each Feist Dog pitcher plant has a personality unique to its own.

 Plants You Receive